Bottle Top Watering Spikes

 - The amount of water in the water bottle (as the bottle empties – the pressure of the remaining water decreases – in other words the drips slow down)

 Bottle top watering spikes are probably best considered as useful for holidays like a long weekend or up to 1 weeks duration.
 For longer periods, consider investing in drip irrigation systems.
-See all drip irrigation kits on Amazon UK.

 However, apart from holiday watering, they also come in useful as regular watering devices in their own right.